 Lykos straightened up, pushed his glasses back into place and lowered his hands to rest on his knees.
 Or rather, where Glaw assumed his knees were, going by the way his skirt had folded.
 "A librarian?"

 "They guard books, sort of.
 Some of them take the guarding part more seriously than others," Glaw said, making a face as his teeth protested the harsh challenge of chewing week old bread.
 "You know what books are?"

 "Yes."
 The smile on Lykos' face was a little wan, but it was steadily regaining its usual calm, polite shape.
 "Is she the woman you thought could help you?"

-Glaw gave gnawing off a piece of the bread another try, which resulted in his teeth aching.
+Glaw gave gnawing at the bread another try, which resulted in a temporary tooth ache.
 He left the bread to rot on the floor.
 "Right!
-She's not famous or anything, but from what Dylis has told me she got a really well known teacher.
-Don't know who they are exactly, but I'm sure she'll be able to contact them and ask for help, if she can't figure out what's been done to me."
+She's not famous or anything, but from what Dylis has told me she got a really well-known teacher.
+Don't know who they are exactly, but I'm sure she'll be able to contact them and ask for help if she can't figure out what's been done to me."
 He crossed his legs, just avoiding knocking a broken saw off the wall.
-"Her name is Rhian, by the way.
+"The librarian's name is Rhian, by the way.
 Rhian Argall."

 "Which means I should greet her as Miss Argall, correct?"